 The bandura's song is considered the voice and soul of Ukraine, its strings echoing the nation’s turbulent history.
 Structurally, the bandura is similar to the lute and the harp, and usually has around 60 strings.
-Concert banduras, like modern harps, have mechanisms that allow the musician to quickly change the key to which the instrument is tuned.
+Concert banduras, like modern harps, have mechanisms that allow the musician to quickly change keys.

 Historically, the bandura and its ancestor, the kobza, were used to accompany singing of historical and religious ballads, or dancing.
 They were generally played by blind male musicians known as “kobzari."